newche/parati/README.md

 Note on PLINK output: Because the output encodes only the transmitted or non‑transmitted allele per SNP, alleles are represented as homozygous in standard PLINK format.
 When computing PRS from these files, use standardized scores (e.g., z‑scores) rather than raw allele counts.

 # Testing Example:

+Testing dataset: Toy_TrioGenotype.vcf.gz is a simulated Trio Genotype dataset with 1000 families and 22 chromosomes.
+There are in total 5000 SNPs simulated.
+Format with partial data are shown in the above section.
+Toy_FamilyIndexTable.xlsx is the trio family index dataset matching to the trio genotype dataset.

 Running test commands:
 ```